Calendar

 d) Do you agree with the premise of Sobchack's argument after watching the scene to which she refers?
 Why, or why not?

-WEEK 6 (November 3 & 5): Getty Center Field Trip on Saturday, November 8Monday and Wednesday lectures on November 3 & 5 are cancelled in lieu of the Getty Center field trip.
+WEEK 6 (February 9 & 11): Getty Center Field Trip on Saturday, February 14Monday and Wednesday lectures on February 9 & 11 are cancelled in lieu of the Getty Center field trip.
 Discussion sections scheduled as planned.
-Research Paper is due on Monday, November 3 in sections (Monday 3:00PM and 4:00PM).
+The Research Paper is due on Monday, February 9 in sections (Monday 2:00PM and 3:00PM).

 • Daniel Chandler: Semiotics for Beginners: Codes